 Line-voltage thermostats save energy by maintaining temperatures closer to the set temperature verses older, bi-metal thermostats.
-More detailed information is available on the Regional Technical Forum website.
+Visit the Regional Technical Forum website for more information.

 This measure is claimed on a per-thermostat basis and is available for existing and new single-family and multifamily low-rise and mid-/high-rise homes.
 Customers must replace thermostats in existing, electrically heated single-family or multifamily homes with line-voltage electronic thermostats.